Buying a home?

 Before you start looking at properties, make a list of “must-have” features along with optional features you’d like to have.
 “Must-have” features may include the number of bedrooms and bathrooms you’ll need to accommodate your family, location (consider commute to work, which schools your children will attend, etc.), lot size and special needs (handicapped access, etc.).
 Optional features may include the architectural styling, landscaping, etc. Having a clear idea of what you want in a home will help your REALTOR® find the perfect property for you.

 Know the Process – Get the Home

 Educating yourself about the home-buying process is key to getting a home you love and can afford.
-As your REALTOR®, we are here to answer any questions you might have and guide you through this process.
+As your REALTOR®, I am here to answer any questions you might have and guide you through this process.

 Wants Vs. Needs

 There is a lot to consider when buying your new or next home.
 You want to make sure that you get the BEST house for YOU.